TreeWIA/FLStream/README.md

     random

-## how to run:
+## How to run
 - When running the artificial dataset, you need to modify the drift_type in the main function, and then determine whether the file path of MyDataset is correct;
 - When running the real dataset, just modify the file information of MyDataset;
 - The default code is to run the forecast covtype dataset